ray-project/tune-sklearn/README.md

 # tune-sklearn
 [![Build Status](https://travis-ci.com/ray-project/tune-sklearn.svg?branch=master)](https://travis-ci.com/ray-project/tune-sklearn)

-Tune-sklearn is a package that integrates Ray Tune's hyperparameter tuning and scikit-learn's models, allowing users to do optimized hyperparameter searching for sklearn models using Tune's schedulers (more details in the [Schedulers Section](## Tune Schedulers)).
+Tune-sklearn is a package that integrates Ray Tune's hyperparameter tuning and scikit-learn's models, allowing users to optimize hyerparameter searching for sklearn using Tune's schedulers (more details in the [Tune Documentation](http://tune.io/)).
 Tune-sklearn follows the same API as scikit-learn's GridSearchCV, but allows for more flexibility in defining hyperparameter search regions, such as distributions to sample from.

-To take full advantage of this package, specifying a scheduler **with an estimator that supports early stopping (see scikit=learn partial_fit)** is essential.
+Tune-sklearn provides additional benefits if specifying a scheduler **with an estimator that supports early stopping**.
 The list of estimators that can be supported from scikit-learn can be found in [scikit-learn's documentation at section 8.1.1.3](https://scikit-learn.org/stable/modules/computing.html#strategies-to-scale-computationally-bigger-data).

-If the estimator does not support `early_stopping`, `TuneGridSearchCV`/`TuneRandomizedSearchCV` will ignore any scheduler passed in and will not attempt to early stop bad hyperparameters; it simply runs the grid search cross-validation on Ray's parallel back-end.
-We are currently experimenting with ways to support early stopping for estimators that do not directly expose an `early_stopping` interface in their estimators -- stay tuned!
+If the estimator does not support `partial_fit`, a warning will be shown saying early stopping cannot be done and it will simply run the cross-validation on Ray's parallel back-end.
+We are currently experimenting with ways to support early stopping for estimators that do not directly expose a `partial_fit` interface in their estimators -- stay tuned!

 ### Installation